If you have suffered a serious dog bite in Massachusetts, Choose an experienced leader in dog bite cases.

 Every year in the United States, dog bites injure roughly 1,000 people who require serious medical treatment for their wounds.

-If you or someone close to you has been injured by a dog, contact us to schedule a free consultation with our experienced Boston dog bite lawyers.
+If you or someone close to you has been injured by a dog, contact us to schedule a free consultation with our experienced Massachusetts dog bite lawyers.

 If anyone needed legal advice I would point them to Parker Scheer!
 Eric and his team were great!
 Everything got handled quickly.
 He responded so quickly, very helpful & I got results that totally exceeded my expectations.